Yaffa-Altman/python-advanced-project/README.md

 ## Execution Instructions
 1. Change the path in the wit.bat file to the path of main.py in your project.
+2. Add the path of your project to the system environment variable 'Path':
+   Search in your PC 'Advanced system settings' -> 'Environment Variables' -> In 'System variables' section, find 'Path', select it -> Edit -> New -> Paste here your project path -> OK -> OK -> OK.
 3. ## Use the Command Line Interface (CLI)

 You can interact with the Wit version control system using the CLI commands.
 Here are some examples: